nayajueun/stock-valuation-engine/README.md

 \text{Net Income} \times \frac{(1 + \text{ROIC})^n}{(1 + \text{Base Multiplier})^n} \times \left(\frac{100}{\text{Base Multiplier}}\right)
 $$

-This component of my valuation model adjusts the P/E ratio to reflect the expected growth from the company's return on invested capital (ROIC) over the next n years.
-It does this by factoring in the ROIC's compounding effect over time, which is moderated by the expected rate of return (represented by the base multiplier).
-This adjustment ensures that the P/E ratio aligns with market valuation standards, offering a realistic projection of the company’s growth potential.
+This component of my valuation model adjusts the P/E ratio to reflect the expected growth (estimated by the company's return on invested capital (ROIC)) over the next n years.
+This adjustment ensures that the P/E ratio aligns with market valuation standards, offering a projection of the company’s growth potential.

 This valuation approach enables investors to estimate the fair value of a company by integrating expected profitability, growth potential, and required returns in a coherent framework.
 It provides a strategic tool for assessing whether a company's current market valuation aligns with its financial performance and investor expectations.